zibin-zhao/DL-SELEX/README.md

 ## Figures

-The folder Figures contains the Python scripts for drawing the data used in this manuscript.
+The folder Figures contains the Python scripts for data visualization in this manuscript.

 ### Contacts